Chroma241/GoMyCode-HTML/README.md

-This my fist HTML CheckPoint for SOFTWARE DEVELOPER Courses in GoMyCode Ivory Coast.
+This my first HTML CheckPoint for SOFTWARE DEVELOPER Courses in GoMyCode Ivory Coast.